Blog · Analysis · Last reviewed June 19, 2026

 Third, reviewer independence should be real.
 Clinicians reviewing denials should not be measured mainly by throughput, savings, conformity to model output, or denial targets.
 Their role should be clinical judgment under accountable criteria, not human decoration for automated utilization management.

-Fifth, regulators need service-level data.
+Fifth, regulators need service-level and contractor-level data.
 KFF notes that public Medicare Advantage prior authorization data are aggregated at the contract level and do not reveal variation by service or plan.
-The Senate report recommended more granular collection.
-Without service-level data, the most consequential patterns can hide inside averages.
+OIG's 2026 reports specifically recommend request-level data that include service type and contractor information.
+Without those fields, the most consequential patterns can hide inside averages.

 Sixth, savings claims need access audits.
 If a model saves money by reducing inappropriate care, that should be demonstrable without increasing wrongful denials, abandonment, hospitalization, or delayed recovery.
 The metric cannot only be expenditure.
 It has to include patient outcome, appeal reversal, time to care, and provider burden.